mowglix/PencilBlue-Picture-Service/README.md

 There are mainly 3 ways how this service can be used.
 1. Have your article view enriched by a gallery showing all your media (this can be disabled)
-2. Use a dedicated media link, that allows resizing pictures to a target format by passing on parameters (this can be disabled)
+2. Use a dedicated media route, that allows resizing pictures to a target format by passing on parameters (this can be disabled)
 3. Use the picture-resize-service programatically for your own project.

 ##1.
 The gallery view
 ![Gallery View](./doc/galleryOverview.png)
-The gallery library from [Fotorama](http://fotorama.io/) is used here.
-It can be altered by changing the templates or it can be replaced by virtually any other gallery / carousel library.
+The  [Fotorama](http://fotorama.io/) gallery library is used here.
+It can be altered by changing the templates or it can be replaced by virtually any other gallery / carousel library via templates.

 ##2.
-How the link works
+How the picture service route work
 ![Links](./doc/link.png)

 ##3.
 Using the service